DBraun/PyTorchTOP-cpumem/README.md

 From [https://pytorch.org/](https://pytorch.org/) download, 1.4 (stable), Windows, LibTorch, C++/Java, CUDA 10.1

 ### TouchDesigner Hack :/
-I've tesed TouchDesigner 2019.20140.
+I've tested TouchDesigner 2019.20140.
 From the place where you downloaded LibTorch, go to `libtorch\lib`.
 Then take `libiomp5md.dll` and overwrite the `libiomp5md.dll` for your TouchDesigner: `C:\Program Files\Derivative\TouchDesigner099\bin`.

 Download PyTorchTOP.dll from the [Releases](https://github.com/DBraun/PyTorchTOP-cpumem/releases) page of this repo.
 Place it in the `Plugins` folder.
 Copy the DLL files from `libtorch\lib` into `Plugins` too.
 Congrats!
 You're done and can open PyTorchTOP.toe!
 The remaining steps are for building `PyTorchTOP.dll`.